Rio de Janeiro, Brazil

 TEXT

 Calmon-Stock Collection.
-Life, art and the complexities of now time.
+Life, Art and the Complexities of our times.

 Michelle Bobsin Duarte